mamontovgrigory/typescript-isomorphic/README.md

 $ npm build # This builds the app in development mode

-$ npm run build:prod # This builds the app in зкщвгсешщт mode
+$ npm run build:prod # This builds the app in production mode

 # Testing
 $ npm test